One of the biggest problems facing suburban and urban canines is the lack of proper socialization.

 The importance of socialization remains after the puppy socialization classes have ended.
 The issue goes deeper than simply learning how to behave around other dogs.
-Regular socialization gives dogs the opportunity to exist in their most natural state: in the company of other dogs.
-This is incredibly therapeutic for dogs, lowering their overall stress level as well as lowering stress specifically related to other dogs.
-In addition it has been proven effective (in conjunction with obedience training) for reducing or eliminating certain types of aggression.
+Regular socialization allows dogs to exist in their most natural state: in the company of other dogs.
+This is incredibly therapeutic for dogs, lowering their overall stress level and lowering stress specifically related to other dogs.
+Also, it has been proven effective (in conjunction with obedience training) for reducing or eliminating certain types of aggression.

-Pack to basics is an advanced socialization process that focuses on the dogs that are typically excluded from doggie day-cares and other socialization venues.
-Because of this fact, Pack to Basics offers an opportunity to help dogs that otherwise might not be able to ever run with other dogs.
+This is why Chad Mackin created a Pack to basics workshop to teach dog trainers his program’s techniques.
+Pack to basics is an advanced socialization process that focuses on the dogs typically excluded from doggie day-cares and other socialization venues.
+Because of this fact, Back to Basics offers an opportunity to help dogs that otherwise might not ever run with other dogs.

-Pack to Basics is unique in many ways, overwhelmingly though the chief advantage is safety.
+Pack to Basics is unique in many ways.
+Overwhelmingly the chief advantage is safety.
 Unlike dog parks, dogs attending Pack to Basics classes are screened for dangerous behavior.
 Dog’s who are determined to be too dangerous are prepared through training to enter classes.

-In addition to this screening process, Pack to Basics classes have instructors who are there to prevent problems before they occur.
-If the dogs do get into trouble, the instructor is ready to get them out of trouble without making the situation worse.
-However, unlike most doggie day care, Pack to Basics allows dogs to non-violently work out their differences letting them learn to trust in their own diplomacy.
+In addition to this screening process, Pack to Basics classes have instructors who prevent problems before they occur.
+If the dogs get into trouble, the instructor is ready to get them out of trouble without making the situation worse.
+However, unlike most doggie daycare, Pack to Basics allows dogs to non-violently work out their differences, letting them learn to trust in their own diplomacy.